MicrosoftDocs/mesh-docs/mesh/develop/developer-partner-page.md

 For those interested in bringing Microsoft Mesh to their company, we recommend consulting with these Mesh TAP (Mesh Technology Adoption Program) partners.
 Throughout the development of Mesh, these companies contributed to the product through feedback and direct partnership with Microsoft.
 From IT setup to custom environment creation to suit business needs, these partners have been through Mesh onboarding end-to-end.

-Consider reaching out to our partners bring your ideas to life with Mesh.
+:::image type="icon" source="../media/developer-partner-page/check.png" border="false":::Consider reaching out to our partners bring your ideas to life with Mesh.

 :::image type="content" source="../media/developer-partner-page/Services-offered.png" alt-text="Key of the services offered by Mesh partners to help with Mesh.":::